paritytech/capi/Readme.md

 > Capi is a work in progress.
 The documentation may not reflect the current implementation. **Expect a stable release and proper documentation in early 2023**.

 Capi is a declarative, TypeScript-first toolkit for crafting interactions with Substrate-based chains.
-It consists of [FRAME](https://docs.substrate.io/reference/glossary/#frame) utilities and a high-level functional effect system (Rune) and fluent API, which facilitate multistep, multichain interactions without compromising either performance or safety.
+It consists of [FRAME](https://docs.substrate.io/reference/glossary/#frame) utilities, a high-level functional effect system (Rune) and a fluent API, which facilitate multistep, multichain interactions without compromising either performance or safety.

 - [Examples &rarr;](./examples)<br />SHOW ME THE CODE
 - [API Reference &rarr;](https://deno.land/x/capi/mod.ts)<br />A generated API reference, based on type signatures and in-source comments.